Franklin Field: Santa Claus booed

 During the 1968 season finale against the Minnesota Vikings on December 15, a Christmas show was planned for halftime.
 The struggling Eagles entered the game at 2–11, and fans were less than pleased with Eagles quarterback Norm Snead (injured in preseason), owner Jerry Wolman, and especially coach Joe Kuharich: many fans came to the game wearing "Joe Must Go" buttons.
 Unfortunately, the man meant to play Santa was unable to make it to Franklin Field due to the bad weather.

 In lieu of the original halftime show, a 19-year-old fan named Frank Olivo (who came to the stadium already wearing a Santa Claus costume) was invited onto the field to toss candy canes with the cheerleaders.
 Frustrated by the team, the ugly wet weather, and his unconvincing beard, fans booed Olivo and threw snowballs at him.
-This incident is often referred to by sportscasters in denigrating Philadelphia sports fans as so mean they booed Santa Claus.
+This incident is often referred to by sportscasters in denigrating Philadelphia sports fans as being so mean they booed Santa Claus.
 The Eagles lost the game, 24–17.
-(Olivo continued to attend Eagles games and even made a return as Santa Claus four decades later, at the Eagles' December 27, 2009 game against the Denver Broncos at Lincoln Financial Field.
-This time, Olivo was not targeted by snowballs.)
+Olivo continued to attend Eagles games and even made a return as Santa Claus four decades later, at the Eagles' December 27, 2009, game against the Denver Broncos at Lincoln Financial Field.
+This time, Olivo was not targeted by snowballs.
+Frank Olivo died in 2015 at age 66.